Azure/bicep-registry-modules/avm/res/net-app/net-app-account/capacity-pool/volume/README.md

 - Required: Yes
 - Type: string

-### Parameter: `replicationSchedule`

-The replication schedule for the volume.

-- Required: No
-- Type: string

 ### Parameter: `subnetResourceId`

 The Azure Resource URI for a delegated subnet.
 Must have the delegation Microsoft.NetApp/volumes.